-Actions Outcomes Scenic protection of Lake Jindabyne, Lake Eucumbene is maintained via the LEP.
-Scenic protection provisions including design guidelines and performance criteria be prepared and incorporated into the DCP and applied to regional road corridors to limit visual impacts.
-Undertake a region wide study of locally significant landscapes and incorporate into DCP.
-Adopt the recommendations of the Aboriginal Heritage Study, and where recommended, integrate landscapes of significance to First Nations people into LEP/DCP.
-Provide a buffer of 100m from major rivers and wetlands and 50m from all other watercourses to manage development within proximity to riparian land and watercourses.
-Areas of groundwater vulnerability are identified and protected.
-Provide protection to local drinking Important views, vistas and scenic landscapes are managed and protected from intrusive development.
-Surface waterways, supporting riparian areas and groundwater are adequately conserved and protected from degradation.
-Steep slopes are protected from inappropriate development.
-Drinking water catchments are protected from high impact, incompatible development and land degradation.
-Council lands are managed to prevent degradation and promote conservation outcomes.
-Local programs for rehabilitation of degraded land and conservation opportunities are developed through collaboration with relevant agencies and landowners and promoted by Council.
-Environmental weeds are not spread as a result of development.
+Scenic protection of Lake Jindabyne, Lake Eucumbene is maintained via the LEP.

+- Scenic protection provisions including design guidelines and performance criteria be prepared and incorporated into the DCP and applied to regional road corridors to limit visual impacts. - Undertake a region wide study of locally significant landscapes and incorporate into DCP or LEP. - Adopt the recommendations of the Aboriginal Heritage Study (recommended in LSPS), and where recommended, integrate landscapes of significance to First Nations people into LEP or DCP. - Provide buffers in the LEP in accordance with Department of Primary Industries (Office of Water) Guidelines for Riparian Corridors on Waterfront Land. - Areas of groundwater vulnerability are identified and protected.

+- Important views, vistas and scenic landscapes are managed and protected from intrusive development. - Surface waterways, supporting riparian areas and groundwater are adequately conserved and protected from degradation. - Steep slopes are protected from inappropriate development. - Drinking water catchments are protected from high impact, incompatible development and land degradation. - Council lands are managed to prevent degradation and promote conservation outcomes. - Local programs for rehabilitation of degraded land and conservation opportunities are developed through collaboration with relevant agencies and landowners and promoted by Council - Environmental weeds are not spread as a result of development.
-water catchments.

-- Biodiversity values are identified in an overlay for inclusion in the LEP that includes: - Habitat for threatened species and populations, - o Endangered ecological communities, - Corridors of value for inter- and intra- regional connectivity, and - o Koala habitat (once data is available). - Planning proposals are supported for rezoning to an environmental zone where the land has special ecological, scientific, cultural or aesthetic attributes, or land highly constrained by geotechnical or other hazards.
+- Provide protection to local drinking water catchments. - Biodiversity values are identified in an overlay for inclusion in the LEP that includes: - Habitat for threatened species and populations, - o Endangered ecological communities, - o Corridors of value for inter- and intra- regional connectivity, and - o Koala habitat (once data is available). - Planning proposals are supported for rezoning to an environmental zone where the land has special ecological, scientific, cultural or aesthetic attributes, or land highly constrained by geotechnical or other hazards.
 The permissible land uses must be consistent with the objectives of the zone and limit the risk to life and property. - Limit the density of residential development in high risk bushfire prone areas through zoning, permissible land uses and increases to minimum lot size within the LEP. - Council actively pursues opportunities for Conservation Agreements under the Biodiversity Conservation Act, including opportunities for Biodiversity Offset Credits on Council owned land. - Council does not support large-scale electricity generating works (solar and wind farm) in biodiversity corridors, areas of high environmental and within high scenic value areas unless supported by individual site assessments.